mahabub657fy3/ICGN/README.md

-# ICGN: Instance-Conditioned Generative Attack Network
+# ICGN: Instance-Conditioned Generative Network

 ICGN is a generative framework for **transfer-based targeted adversarial attacks** that replaces weak, class-static conditioning with an **instance-adaptive semantic token** derived from CLIP.
 By integrating per-image context vectors into the generator via Multi-Depth modulation (MDM), ICGN achieves strong targeted transferability — even under severely limited training data — without any query access to the victim model.